Design and Construction

-- Closed panel timber frames delivered by lorry for erection on site enhances build quality and dramatically reduces build time, waste and carbon emissions in construction.
+- Using closed panel timber frames delivered by lorry for erection on site.
+Which enhanced build quality and dramatically reduced build time, waste and carbon emissions in construction.

 This effectively removes the threat of fuel poverty from rural households that are off the mains gas grid for the lifetime of these homes.

 These homes have

 - Large, south facing, high spec triple glazed windows for maximum solar gain, super insulation and extremely high levels of airtightness which allows heat generated within the house by daily activity to be retained

 - A mechanical ventilation and heat recovery unit which draws moist warm air from the kitchens and bathrooms and passes it through a heat exchanger which warms fresh air from outside and delivers it to the living rooms and bedrooms